bloxster/bloxster/README.md

 - 👋 Hi, I’m @bloxster
-- 👀 I’m interested in blockchain, particularly ethereum and its ecosystem
+- 👀 I’m interested in blockchain, particularly Ethereum and Zcash
 - 🌱 I am not a coder
 - 💞️ I’m looking to collaborate